allendekoker/cyber-tools/README.md

 Usage:

-To use the password generator, simply call the generate_password function with the desired length of the password.
+To use the password generator, simply call the "generate_password" function with the desired length of the password.

 This code uses the following modules:

-random
+"random"
-string
+"string"

 This will generate a random password of length 12 and print it to the console.
 You can change the length to generate passwords of different lengths.
 The characters string defines the set of characters that can be used in the password; you can modify this string to customize the character set if desired.